×

 How do you find the work-life balance?

-After opening my own private office life became much easier than before.
+After opening my own private clinic, life became much easier than before.
 I spend time by myself, I sing, I attend a chorale on the weekends.
 Life is good.
-I also like to have spare time for sports, shopping or whatever.
+I also like to have spare time for sports, shopping or anything.
 It is much better than before, when I was training.

 What’s the best thing you’ve ever heard from a patient?